Disaster Manual: Introduction

 Based on past experiences with disasters, you may be asked to provide advice on a wide range of issues.
 Again, the types of legal issues may be different depending on the stage of recovery.
 Types of issues include—

-- counseling on lessor-lessee, homeowner, and other housing problems,
+4. counseling on homeowner and other housing problems,